Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 ## Introduction

+Git has so many concepts to learn!
+Creating commits, reviewing commits, and collaborating truly are the most important parts of Git.

+However, it's important to recognize some actions needed to set up a Git repo.
+The following topics will probably not affect a developer's daily workflow, and will happen infrequently.

 This document will be written more like a resource.
 These topics are necessary to understand, but are less frequently used than concepts for commits and collaboration.
 Use this lesson as a reference guide, and to inspire you to read more.

 ## Vocabulary and Synonyms